River to Mountain Driving Tour

 From East Durham, drive to East Windham and the Five State Lookout.
 Located on an unassuming pull-off on Route 23, views of the White Mountains in New Hampshire, the Green Mountains in Vermont, the Berkshire Mountains in Massachusetts, and the Helderberg Mountains of New York and the Connecticut Valley are visible.
 It’s a great place to catch a sunset as well.
 Continue into the town of Windham, where Windham Mountain dominates the skyline.
 In winter, the mountain and the Windham Adventure Park offer alpine fun for the whole family.
 In summer, Windham Mountain Bike Park offers lift-accessed downhill mountain biking, as well as lessons and rentals for all abilities.
 At the Windham Country Club, play a game of golf with incredible views of the Catskill Mountains as your backdrop.

 From Windham, head to Hunter and the Catskill Mountain Foundation’s Doctorow Center for the Arts which houses the Piano Performance Museum.
 The museum’s collection showcases four centuries of piano designs, including the kind of piano Mozart would have played.
-Hunter Mountain is nearby, offering great alpine skiing and riding in winter and ziplining on the longest, fastest, and highest zipline canopy tour in North America at New York Zipline Canopy Tours.
+Hunter Mountain Resort is nearby, offering great alpine skiing and riding in winter and outdoor adventure in the summer with its scenic skyrides and opportunities for off-road adventure year round.

 From Hunter, continue your driving tour to Jewett where you will find the architectural wonder St. John the Baptist Ukrainian Catholic Church and Grazhda.
 The wood-carved basilica was constructed without the use of nails.
 The church was designed by Ivan Zhukovsky in 1962 and dedicated to those who have committed their lives to the struggle for freedom.
 The church is open to the public for concerts, craft workshops, and more.